 Under Wyoming law, an injured motorist must file their lawsuit within four years from the date of the car accident.
 In legal terminology, this is also called statute of limitation and can be found under Wyoming Code 1-3-105.
 Why is this important?
 If you miss the deadline, a Wyoming court will not hear your case and will not be able to collect if you have injuries as a result of the other driver’s negligence.

-Whether you are in a fender bender or a multi-car collision, understand the settlement process and laws surrounding your rights if you are involved in a car crash are very important.
+Whether you're in a fender bender or a multi-car collision, understanding the settlement process and laws surrounding your rights is very important.
 Learn more about the statute of limitations and what goes into a settlement offer today.
-Start the process with a free case review from an experienced Wyoming car accident attorney.
+Start the process today by meeting with an experienced Wyoming car accident attorney.

 Contact a qualified attorney.